navisens/NaviDocs/API.Android.md

 **Params**
 Enable or disable back propagation.

+#### `setBackpropagationBufferSize(int size)`

+If the user wants to see everything that happened before Navisens found an initial position, he can adjust the amount of the trajectory to see before the initial position was set automatically.

+To correlate the back propagation buffer in time you can measure it based on the POWER_MODE you set: PERFORMANCE/LOW/MEDIUM.
+Back propagation buffer is set to 4000 by default:
+In low power:
+4000 / 16: 250 seconds
+Medium:
+4000 / 8: 500 seconds
+Performance:
+4000 / 4: 1000 seconds

+**Params**
+Back propagation buffer size.

 #### `void setBinaryFileLoggingEnabled(boolean state)`
 Allow our SDK to record data and use it to enhance our estimation system.